xenify-io/litepaper/README.md

 # ◽️ Security

-Xenify places great importance on security and governance to ensure the safety and reliability of the platform.
-The token contract is a fork from DBXen, with minor changes, and has been audited by Certik, a leading blockchain security firm.
-To further bolster the platform's security, Xenify plans to have the contract re-audited by Peckshield, another well-respected security company in the industry.
+Xenify prioritizes security to guarantee the safety and reliability of the protocol.
+The token contract, a fork from DBXen with minor modifications, has been audited by [Certik](https://twitter.com/CertiK), a renowned blockchain security firm.
+In addition to this audit, Xenify aims to enhance the protocol's security by scheduling a re-audit of the contracts by [Peckshield](https://twitter.com/peckshield), another prestigious security company in the industry.

 Xenify is designed with decentralization and autonomy in mind.
 The smart contracts do not have admin keys, which means that they cannot be upgraded or controlled by a centralized authority.
-This structure ensures that the platform remains truly decentralized and autonomous, with no decision-making power held by any single party.
-As Xenify evolves, it will continue to prioritize the interests of its users, promoting transparency and trust throughout the platform.
+This structure ensures that the protocol remains truly decentralized and autonomous, with no decision-making power held by any single party.
+As Xenify evolves, it will continue to prioritize the interests of its users, promoting transparency and trust throughout the protocol.

 Xenify aims to create a transparent, equitable, and user-centric DeFi platform by adhering to the following principles.
 By adhering to these principles, Xenify aims to build a DeFi platform that fosters trust, equity, and community-driven growth in the DeFi space: